yairgil/Docker-Provider/README.md

 Note : The agent version(s) below has dates (ciprod<mmddyyyy>), which indicate the agent build dates (not release dates)

+### 07/14/2020 -
+##### Version microsoft/oms:ciprod06302020 Version mcr.microsoft.com/azuremonitor/containerinsights/ciprod:ciprod07142020 (linux)
+##### Version microsoft/oms:win-ciprod05262020-2 Version mcr.microsoft.com/azuremonitor/containerinsights/ciprod:win-ciprod05262020-2 (windows)
+##### Code change log
+- Following hotfixes which are applicable only for Linux agent
+  - Fix the issue related to collection of multi-containers in pod for the containerinventory table
+  - Fix the containerhostname field value to have podname rather than nodename in containerinventory table
+  - Fix OOM issue during container startup if there are high number of pods or containers on the node
+- We didn't rebuild windows container, so the image version for windows container stays the same as last release (ciprod:win-ciprod05262020-2) before this hotfix

 ### 06/30/2020 -
 ##### Version microsoft/oms:ciprod06302020 Version mcr.microsoft.com/azuremonitor/containerinsights/ciprod:ciprod06302020 (linux)
 ##### Version microsoft/oms:win-ciprod05262020-2 Version mcr.microsoft.com/azuremonitor/containerinsights/ciprod:win-ciprod05262020-2 (windows)